 Reward Deficiency Syndrome

-I could watch the sunrise or see a rainbow, but I could never experience their warmth or beauty---Amanda 33
+I could watch the sunset or see the rainbow, but I could never experience their warmth or beauty.
+Amanda 33

 Why is dopamine so essential?